 Looking for a memorable and meaningful field trip for your students?
 Our 60-90 minute school tours are led by a tour docent who will ensure a rich learning experience.
-Tours are $60.00 per class/group and must be scheduled at least two weeks in advance by phone or by using this form.
+Tours are $60.00 per class/group of up to 30 students and must be scheduled at least two weeks in advance by phone or by using this form.
+Guided tours are available Tuesdays through Fridays.
 Please call the Education Department at (510) 581-0223 for more information.

 Scholarships are available for school tours only.
 Please check our scholarship policies and procedures.